nrv-framework/NRV/docs/installation.rst

     docker pull nrvframework/lab

-You can then creat a container using:
+You can then create a container using:
 ::

     docker run --rm -p 8888:8888 nrvframework/lab

-where the -p 8888:8888 maps the port to the local host.
+Where the -p 8888:8888 maps the port to the local host.
 This should give you a link and token to load Jupyter from your browser.

 NRV on Windows
 ^^^^^^^^^^^^^^